 All students will rotate through the program's clinical education sites throughout their enrollment in the program which ensures a wide variety of clinical experiences.
-The current clinical sites are: Altru Hospital, Altru Family Residency Clinic, Altru Family Medicine, Altru Professional Center which includes Orthopedics and general outpatient radiography; all located in Grand Forks, ND.
-In addition, students will be scheduled at Riverview Health in Crookston, MN, Sanford Health in Thief River Falls, MN, and Essentia Health in Fargo, ND.
+The current clinical sites are: Altru Hospital, Altru Family Residency Clinic, Altru Family Medicine, Altru Professional Center South, general outpatient radiography and Orthopedic Clinics; all located in Grand Forks, ND.
+In addition, students will be scheduled at RiverView Health in Crookston, MN, Sanford Health in Thief River Falls, MN, and Essentia Health in Fosston, MN, and Unity Medical in Grafton, ND.
 Each clinical education site has a designated clinical instructor.
 The clinical instructor for each site will provide rotation schedules for students which may include surgery, fluoroscopy, orthopedics, or tomography, as applicable to their respective site.